maysamf/udacity_dsnd/Starbucks Capstone Challenge/README.md

 *  </br>
 * The models selected were overfitted to the dataset even though the models were simple.
 Thus, no model were selected to predict the offer type. </br>

-For more detailes, please check the post available [here]()
+For more details, please check the post available [here](https://medium.com/@MaysamF/starbucks-capstone-challenge-9003c9422a76)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Must give credit to Starbucks for the data and Udacity for providing the opportunity to perform this project.